 Seasonal and year-round pursuits at the park range from alpine skiing, hiking and snowshoeing to camping, fishing, boating, swimming, picnicking, and other recreational outdoor activities.

 According to State of New Hampshire mapping, the park includes 2787.2 ± acres in Newbury and 174.9 ± in Goshen.

-In 1998, the State leased the ski area to a private operator (Okemo, Inc.) In September 2018, Vail Resorts acquired the Mount Sunapee lease and ski area/resort operations.
-The leasehold area is now approximately 1,135 acres, according to the revised 2014 lease area map.
+In 1998, the State leased the ski area to a private operator (Okemo, Inc.).
+In September 2018, Vail Resorts acquired the Mount Sunapee lease and ski area/resort operations.
+The leasehold area now takes in approximately 1135 acres of parkland, according to the revised 2014 lease area map.

 On Mount Sunapee, the Monadnock-Sunapee Greenway—a hiking trail that links Grand Monadnock with Mount Sunapee—connects with the Sunapee-Ragged-Kearsarge Greenway.
 The SRK Greenway is a 75-mile loop of interconnected hiking trails, which circle the Lake Sunapee area and link Sunapee, Ragged and Kearsarge mountains.

 Download/view: Mount Sunapee State Park – Trail Map (pdf 156kb)